 The root mean square of a time-varying signal is the constant (DC) value that would deliver the same average power into a resistor as the signal itself.
-It is the single most useful “size” measure for an AC signal, because power — not peak voltage — is usually what you care about.
+For an AC signal it’s the most useful “size” measure, because power, not peak voltage, is usually what you care about.

 For a signal that repeats with period , the RMS value is

 Read the name backwards and it tells you the recipe: take the signal, square it, take the mean (average) over one period, then take the square root.
-The squaring is the important step — it is what makes track power rather than just amplitude.
+The squaring is what makes track power rather than amplitude.

 Why this is the right definition